ralphjsmit/filament/packages/schemas/docs/02-forms/01-overview.md

     })
 ```

-<UtilityInjection set="formFields" version="4.x" extra={[
+<UtilityInjection set="formFields" version="4.x" extra="[
     {
         name: 'Old state',
         type: 'mixed',
         parameter: '$old',
-        description: 'The old value of the field, before it was updated.',
+        description: 'The old value of the field, before it was updated.'
     },
     {
         name: 'Old raw state',
         type: 'mixed',
         parameter: '$oldRaw',
-        description: 'The old value of the field, before state casts were applied.',
+        description: 'The old value of the field, before state casts were applied.'
     },
     {
         name: 'Set function',
         type: 'Filament\\Schemas\\Components\\Utilities\\Set',
         parameter: '$set',
-        description: 'A function to set values in the current form data.',
+        description: 'A function to set values in the current form data.'
-    },
+    }
-]}>The `afterStateUpdated()` method injects various utilities into the function as parameters.</UtilityInjection>
+]">The `afterStateUpdated()` method injects various utilities into the function as parameters.</UtilityInjection>

 ### Setting the state of another field